raystubbs/libss/README.md

 # String Scan
 A simple string matching library suitable as a lightweight alternative to regex.
-Supports multiple string encoding formats including UTF-8, UTF-16, UTF-32, and raw bytes.
+Supports matching against raw byte strings as well as UTF-8 encoded character strings.

 The root level contents of a string are taken as plain text, and matched literally against the input string.
 For example: